 The Rapid Transit corridor will be constructed on a safeguarded alignment through the core of the Garden Community with the majority of the route dedicated to RTS buses/vehicles, cyclist and pedestrians, with no general vehicular access.
-All proposals will need to integrate with the RTS and demonstrate how the RTS can serve provide a direct link to each Neighbourhood Centre.
+All proposals will need to integrate with the RTS and demonstrate how the RTS can serve each Neighbourhood Centre.